wp-plugins/jobs-finder/readme.txt

 == Installation ==

-1. Upload the folder recipe-of-the-day to the /wp-content/plugins/ directory
+1. Upload the folder jobs-finder to the /wp-content/plugins/ directory
 2. Activate the plugin Jobs Finder through the 'Plugins' menu in WordPress
 3. Add the widget to your sidebar from Appearance->Widgets and configure the widget options.